libsndfile/libsndfile/README.md

 ## The CMake build system

-Although Autotools is the primary and recommended build toolchain, experimental CMake meta build generator is also available.
+Although Autotools is the primary and recommended build toolchain, CMake meta build generator is also available.
 The build process with CMake takes place in two stages.
 First, standard build files are created from configuration scripts.
 Then the platform's native build tools are used for the actual building.
 CMake can produce Microsoft Visual Studio project and solution files,